ISD-IoT-eduation/FinalProjectDocs/docs/rfidReference.md

 The final demo arena consists of 5*5 = 25 Tiles with the Tile Board IDs showing below:
 ![Arena layout](assets/arenalayout.png)

+Following the same numbering scheme, the testing field consists of 2*5 = 10 Tiles with the Tile Board IDs from 26 to 35.

 Each tile consists of 9 RFIDs with the indices showing below: